elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_intro.md

 return type here, which is `Html msg`.
 That just means we're returning some HTML code when we return a value from the `Html.text` function that we're using.

-The pipe operator we discovered in Elixir also works in Elm!
+The pipe operator we discovered in Elixir also works in Elm.
 In fact, we can rewrite our "Hello World" text in all uppercase letters with the following:

 ```elm